 E-Verify

-Utah law requires that private employers with 150 or more employees must enroll and participate in E-Verify which allows participating employers to electronically verify the employment eligibility of their employees.
+Utah law requires private employers with 150 or more employees to enroll and participate in E-Verify, which allows participating employers to electronically verify the employment eligibility of their employees.
 E-Verify compares information from Form I-9 to government records to confirm that an employee is authorized to work in the U.S.

 Mineral*: Utah Employment Verification and New Hire Reporting